-Our website has product specifications, documentation and a dedicated support section containing Trouble Shooting Guides and FAQ's.
+Our website has product specifications, documentation and a dedicated support section containing Trouble Shooting Guides and FAQ's, and a link to our user forum.

 2. Dealer Support:

 If you purchased FlashCut CNC from a dealer or other machine tool manufacturer, please contact them as they will have the best knowledge of your complete system.